How To Use Yoast SEO In WordPress

 Although Twitter will recognise open graph metadata and use that information to distinguish how to display a page in their feed, they also have their own metadata protocol that you can use for their network.

-This is handy as Twitter differs slightly to other social networks, such as their news feed moves at a faster pace and is narrower, causing some open graph images to become cropped.
+This is handy as Twitter differs slightly from other social networks, such as their news feed moves at a faster pace and is narrower, causing some open graph images to become cropped.

 So, if Twitter is a network that is important to you, you may want to consider completing the dialogue boxes on this tab.